AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/concepts.md

 * Collaborate with stakeholders to review and approve generated content
 * Save generated and approved content to access for future marketing campaigns
-* Evaluate content performance with insights about high-performing experiences, assets, and attributes

 * Assess content effectiveness by analyzing asset performance and identifying key attributes of top-performing content

 ## Generative AI technology